asadomsk/KV62TelegramBot/README.md

 Keep your token secure and store it safely, it can be used by anyone to control your bot.
 I keep it the heart of my app - **AppSettings class.**

-BotFather is the only bot that rules them all.
-This will help you create new bots and change settings for existing ones.

-Use the ** / newbot ** command to create a new bot.
-Choose a name and login for your bot.
-BotFather will generate an authorization token and breathe life into your new bot.
-The token is required to send requests to the Bot API.
-Store your token in a safe place.
-I keep it at the center of my application - ** the AppSettings class. **

 ## Use the Application
 Once the application is running from the IDE you can test it by navigating to http://localhost:8080/, which is used to poll your messages/commands.